rust-embedded/discovery/src/05-led-roulette/debug-it.md

 ![GDB session](../assets/gdb-layout-src.png "GDB TUI")

-GDB's break command does not only work for function names, it can also break at certain line numbers, if we wanted to break in line 13 we can simply do:
+GDB's break command does not only work for function names, it can also break at certain line numbers.
+If we wanted to break in line 13 we can simply do:

 ```
 (gdb) break 13